cgrates/cgrates/docs/tutorial.rst

 	The loader is the most configurable tool because it has options for each of the three supported databases (kyoto, redis and mongodb).
 	Apart from that multi-database options it is quite easy to be used.
 	The apfile, destfile, tpfile and ubfile parameters are for specifying the input json files.
-	The storage parameter specifies the database to be used and then the databses access information (host:port or file) has to be provided.
+	The storage parameter specifies the database to be used and then the databases access information (host:port or file) has to be provided.

 	:Example: loader -storage=kyoto -kyotofile=storage.kch -apfile=activationperiods.json -destfile=destinations.json -tpfile=tariffplans.json -ubfile=userbudgets.json
 ::